thruthesky/cms/README.md

     register.php
         -> if mobile is not verified -> mobile-verification.php -> register.php

-   * For Firebase social login
+   * For Firebase social login like Google, Apple, Facebook

     Social login
+        -> social login error? -> error/social-login.php
+        -> social login success
+            -> login to Wordpress
-        -> registered? -> OK
+                -> login success -> home
-        -> Not registered? -> mobile-verification.php -> register.php
+                -> login failure -> register.php

-   * For social login that are not supported by Firebase
+   * For social login that are not supported by Firebase like Kakao, Naver

-   Social login -> mobile-verification.php -> register.php
+    (Kakao or Naver) Social login -> Firebase email/pasword login(or registration) -> mobile-verification.php -> register.php

 ## Locale, I18N